Osaroigb/overstay-penalty-api/README.md

 It is important to set up environment variables for the system to function properly

+### API Documentation

+Explore the API endpoints and learn how to use them by referring to the Postman Documentation published here `https://documenter.getpostman.com/view/23691550/2s9YkkeNcw`

+This documentation provides a detailed guide on interacting with the service, including request payloads, response formats, and usage examples.

+Feel free to use the Postman documentation as a reference to understand the available endpoints and make requests to the service.

 ### Logging

 Sometimes, it's necessary to send logs to the stdout or store them, to do this, make use of the exported [logger](src/utils/logger)